 Follow the Green Lake Loop trail for a few minutes, then turn left onto the Sea to Sky Trail.
 Stay on the Sea to Sky Trail for 1.3km.
 Reach a junction with the Green Lake Loop Trail and turn left.
 Walk for nearly a kilometre, then turn left onto the Parkhurst Trail.
 The loop trail around the Parkhurst site is a few minutes away.

 Canoeing to Parkhurst

 You can also paddle to Parkhurst.
-Launch your canoe or SUP at Green Lake Park in the Emerald Estates neighbourhood.
+Launch your canoe or SUP at Green Lake Boat Launch in the Emerald Estates neighbourhood.
 Or launch at Alta Lake, then paddle the River of Golden Dreams to Green Lake.
-I haven’t paddled to Parkhurst, but I hear the easiest place to land your canoe is near the old logging tractor on the shore at the far northeast corner of the lake.

 So that’s everything you need to know to plan a hike (or paddle) to the Parkhurst Ghost Town in Whistler.
 Have questions about the trail?
 Let me know in the comments.
 I’m always happy to help.

 MORE Whistler and Sea to Sky Posts:

 - The Best Hikes in Whistler: A Guide to All the Trails

 - Camping in Whistler, BC: The Best Campgrounds